 18. Limitation of liability

 We will provide our services with reasonable care and skill.
-Our liability to you is limited to losses, damages, costs and expenses directly caused by our negligence or wilful default.
+Our liability to you is limited to losses, damages, costs and expenses directly caused by our negligence, fraud or wilful default.

 Exclusion of liability for loss caused by others